 How to make Tofu with Peanut Sauce

-I recommend brown rice because it has more protein and is much lower on the glycemic index than white rice.
+Pro Tip: I recommend brown rice because it has more protein and is much lower on the glycemic index than white rice.
 Brown rice also has great benefits such as being anti-inflammatory and high in important minerals such as magnesium and manganese.
-For these reasons (and more), I almost always choose brown rice.

-To start, make a 1 batch of the Thai Peanut Sauce.
+Mix together the ingredients for Thai Peanut Sauce.
 If you would rather use storebought sauce, that’s no problem.
 You want about 1/2 cup of peanut sauce total for this vegan stir fry recipe.
+Set aside.

-Whether you had to press the tofu or not, dab it dry with a kitchen towel.
-Place it on your cutting board and with a sharp knife, cube the tofu as evenly as possible.
+Cut the tofu into 1/2″ cubes.
+Place it on a cutting board and with a sharp knife, cube the tofu as evenly as possible.
 This will ensure an even fry.

 Add oil to a separate pan and sauté broccolini or veggies of choice until cooked all the way through and slightly charred on the outside.
 Season with salt and pepper.

+Serve this meal shortly after it’s made.
 Assemble the Tofu with Peanut Sauce by dividing the rice evenly between 4 plates.
-Top with peanut tofu, broccolini, green onions, peanuts, and extra peanut sauce and serve!
-So easy!
+Top with peanut tofu, broccolini, green onions, peanuts, and extra peanut sauce and serve.

 As it is written, the recipe is not gluten-free because the peanut sauce contains soy sauce.
 However, you can easily make this recipe gluten-free by using Tamari – a wheat-free alternative to soy sauce.